 As well as eating well, taking care of your mental health and trying to fit more physical exercise into your life, did you know that gaining order, control and direction of your finances can have a significant impact on wellness?
-Ceri Griffiths gives her tips on financial wellbeing.
+Ceri Griffiths gives her tips on financial wellbeing which is even more important as we live through the current cost of living crisis.

 The Japanese even have a work for it, Kakeibo.
 Don’t you just love how they have a beautiful word for everything?